wolfgangmiller/practicalpython/readme.md

 Create a Point of Sales System with Tkinter - Part 2
 - coffee_shoppe/main2.py  - Create a login page for the application

+Create a Point of Sales System with Tkinter - Part 3
+- coffee_shoppe/Demo_db.py  - Demo on using SQL and SQLite3